Skip to main content

 Today, May 6th, is recognized all around the world as Wish Bone Day.
 Wish Bone Day is a day where people come together to bring awareness to a bone condition, Osteogenesis Imperfect.
 As this day approached, I remembered the traumatic way my parents found out I was diagnosed with this bone condition.
 Imagine being a 3-year-old child watching your parents in a panic and being taken away from them.
 Imagine not fully understanding what was happening around you.
 All you know is that strangers are taking you from the people you know to be kind, loving, and compassionate.
 That was me; I was this 3-year-old child.
 In February 1998, not shortly after my 3rd birthday, my parents were exhausted from being up all night due to my constant crying and nonstop coughing.
 They assumed it was just a cold and tried everything they knew, but nothing helped.
 After speaking with my pediatrician, they decided to take me to Scottish Rite emergency room. ...

-Finale Part 1: She Believed She Could but Didn't Because It Wasn't Accessible
+Part 1: She Believed She Could but She Didn't Because it Wasn't Accessible